-the bleaching time, we observe a decrease in the relative contribution of the last bleaching interval, in particular in the 33 g L-1 case.
+This $C{\rm s}$ -dependent modification of the light spectrum is also reflected within the calibrated 215 irradiance-time series that we measured simultaneously with the bleaching of the samples (Fig. 4Fig.
+4).
+We further observe a gradual decline in the intensity reading of the instrument with time that is superimposed by sudden intensity drops.
+The former can be attributed to the lowering of the sun with the progression of the afternoon and the latter to shadows from clouds.
+Consequently, when plotting the total received irradiance against the bleaching time, we observe a decrease of the 220 relative contribution of the last bleaching interval, in particular in the 33 g l^{-1} case.
 Thus, it may be more appropriate to relate the measured luminescence dose to the total received irradiance rather than to the bleaching duration.
-Comparing the irradiance time series we note that with $66 \text{ g L}^{-1}$ we measure a lower irradiance than with $100 \text{ g L}^{-1}$ .
-This is due to more overcast conditions on this day, which is also registered in the subaerial reference spectra that we measured before and after each experiment (Fig. 5).
-At the end of the last illumination interval with $C_s = 66 \text{ g L}^{-1}$ , the magnet of the stirrer stopped spinning, which led to rapid settling of the grains and a sudden drop in turbidity.
-Therefore, we omitted the last sample of the 66 g $L^{-1}$ run from further analyses.
+Comparing the irradiance time-series we note that with 66 g l^{-1} we measure a lower irradiance than with 100 g l^{-1} .
+This is due to more overcast conditions on this day, which is also registered in the subaerial reference spectra that we measured before and after each 225 experiment (Fig. 5Fig.
+5).
+At the end of the last illumination interval with $C_s = 66$ g Γ^1 , the magnet of the stirrer stopped spinning which led to rapid settling of the grains and a sudden drop in turbidity.
+Therefore, we omitted the last sample of the 66 g l^{-1} run from further analyses.

-In the following we investigate whether the above changes in the light characteristics had an effect on the differential bleaching of quartz and feldspar during the experiments.
+In the following we investigate, whether the above changes in the light characteristics had an effect on the differential bleaching of quartz and feldspar during the experiments.

-3.2 Bleaching behaviour
+230 3.2.
+Bleaching behavior

-We initially limited our analysis to the PMS protocol (see "Data and methods") as a time-effective means of profiling the luminescence signal loss with bleaching.
-In all samples of the subaqueous experiments, the PMS BSL-125 bleaches slower than the IR-25 and the post-infrared infrared-stimulated luminescence signal at 155 °C (pIRIR-155) (Fig. 6), which is consistent with the theoretical considerations outlined in the Introduction and with the evidence presented in Sect.
-3.1 and Fig. 3.
-However, in our subaerial control run we observed the same pattern of slow BSL-125 using the PMS approach, which contradicts our theoretical considerations and previous experimental work (e.g. Godfrey-Smith et al., 1988; Buylaert et al., 2012).
-To investigate whether this unexpected observation is caused by contaminated BSL-125 signals within the PMS approach, we additionally measured the BSL-125 on purified quartz for a subset of the samples.
-In contrast to the BSL-125 within the PMS protocol, the genuine quartz yields a BSL-125 that decays faster than the feldspar signals in all experiments.
-A possible explanation for this observation is elaborated on in the Discussion section below.
+We initially limited our analysis to the polymineral multiple signal protocol (see methods) as a time-effective means of profiling the luminescence signal loss with bleaching.
+In all samples of the subaqueous experiments, the PMS BSL-125 bleaches slower than the IR-25 and the pIRIR-155 (Fig. 6Fig.
+6), which is consistent with the theoretical considerations outlined in the introduction and with the evidence presented in section 3.1 and Fig. 3Fig.
+3. However, in our subaerial control run we observed the same pattern of slow BSL-125 using the PMS approach, which contradicts our theoretical considerations and the previous experimental work (e.g. Godfrey-Smith et al. 1988; Formatiert: Schriftart: Nicht Fett